21 Awesome Scholarships for Women in STEM

 - Proof of U.S. citizenship

-Although not STEM-specific, HORIZONS has awarded more than a half-million dollars to more than 150 recipients pursuing degrees ranging from STEM fields such as engineering and math to non-STEM sectors like public policy since 1988.
-The Women in Defense Scholarship’s intention is to increase diversity and innovation in national security and defense by investing in high-performing women.
+HORIZONS has given more than $500,000 to over 150 students pursuing degrees in various disciplines including engineering and math as well as non-STEM subjects such as public policy since 1988.
+For example The Women in Defense Scholarship was established with the goal of increasing diversity and innovation in national security and defense by funding high-performing women.

 Amount: $20,000 scholarship distributed over four years; or a one-time $10,000 scholarship